|M A T T H E W F A S O N E

 Fasone’s work can best be described as primitive and the majority of his artwork is made from materials found on the street as well as

-collected materials, most notably paper, books and washi (traditional Japanese paper.)
-In addition to these he also uses graffiti stickers
+collected and upcycled materials, most notably washi (traditional Japanese paper) and old manuscripts.
+In addition to these he also uses

-His artwork focuses on the passage of time, time's effect on things, the relationship and dichotomy of opposites and the fragility and
+His artwork focusses on the passage of time, time’s effect on things, the relationship and dichotomy of opposites and the fragility and

 weathering of the materials he uses.
-"These abondoned fragments still have life in them, and I find them aesthetically pleasing.
+“These abandoned fragments still have life in them, and I find them aesthetically pleasing.

 Simply put I've always been drawn to old, decaying things that exist in nature”, he says.